-The engineering works will ensure that the design flood can be accommodated in the channel and floodplains with only very minor changes from the existing situation.
+The engineering works will ensure that the design flood can be accommodated in the channel and floodplain with only very minor changes from the existing situation.
 Therefore, no further mitigation measures are necessary in the context of the predicted changes to the river's flow regime.

-The residual impacts will be minimized with a maximum of 30mm increase in existing water levels (in a 100-year storm) immediately upstream of the bridge.
+The residual impacts will be minimised, with a maximum of 30mm increase in existing water levels (in a 100-year storm including a factor for climate change) immediately upstream of the bridge.
 Hence there will be negligible increase of flood risks.